Torben Betts: Biography

 The Original Theatre Company embarked on a four-month UK tour of Invincible in 2016, which it remounted in 2017.
 His political tragi-comedy, The National Joke, played in rep at the Stephen Joseph Theatre over the summer of 2016.

 A tour of Invincible (in Spanish Invencible) took place throughout Spain over 2016/17, including runs at the Teatro Arriaga in Bilbao and at the Teatros del Canal in Madrid.
 The production starred Maribel Verdú and Pilar Castro and was directed by Daniel Veronese.
 The play was remounted in September 2019 with the same cast.
 In 2017 the play was produced in New York, Argentina and the Czech Republic.
 On 3 December 2017 a production opened at the Teatr 6.pietro in Warsaw, directed by Eugeniusz Korin.
 Another production opened in Gdansk in the summer of 2019.
 Further productions of the play in 2020 took place in Athens, Ostrava, Lima, Buenos Aires and Gdansk.

 In November/December 2017 the off-Broadway company the Barrow Group produced the US premiere of his 2012 play Muswell Hill.

 His play Monogamy toured the UK before a five-week run at London's Park Theatre in June/July 2018.
 It starred Janie Dee, Patrick Ryecart, Jack Archer, Charlie Brooks and Genevieve Gaunt.
 A second UK tour of the play (revised and retitled as Caroline's Kitchen) took place in the first half of 2019 before taking part in the Brits-off-Broadway Festival.
 The remount starred Caroline Langrishe, Aden Gillett, James Sutton and Jasmyn Banks.
 The play opened at Teatr Wzpolczesny in Warsaw on 18 January 2020.

 His online play Apollo 13: The Dark Side of the Moon, starring Tom Chambers, began streaming in October 2020.

 He plays Oliver in the film version of Invincible, alongside Laura Howard, Samantha Seager and Daniel Copeland.
 The film is scheduled for release in late 2023.

-Betts' play, Murder in the Dark, toured the UK from September 2023 for six months, starring Tom Chambers.
+Betts' play, Murder in the Dark, toured the UK from September 2023 for six months, starring Susie Blake and Tom Chambers.

+His second play in the trilogy, Murder at Midnight, toured the UK from September 2025 for six months, starring Susie Blake, Jason Durr and Max Bowden.

+His third play in the trilogy, The Other Side of Murder, toured the UK from September 2026 for six months, starring Susie Blake and Rufus Hound.

+His play Speculations, about Dorothy Kilgallen's investigation into the JFK assassination, opens at Marylebone Theatre in November 2026.
+It is directed by Sir Trevor Nunn and stars Janie Dee.